Bulaq Press: History

 In October 1862, Muhammad Sa'id Pasha gave the press to Abdurrahman Bik Rushdi.
 It was then purchased by Isma'il Pasha who added it to the Da'ira Sunnia (الدائرة السنية), or the royal possessions.
 Publications in this time included a Quran with commentary by Al-Zamakhshari.

 The Amiri Press returned to the possession of the state in 1880, during the reign of Tewfik Pasha.

 In 1905, the Amiri Press developed a new naskh-based typeface for body text.
-It served as the primary inspiration for the Amiri font, a naskh script designed by Dr. Khaled Hosny for typesetting body text.
+It served as the primary inspiration for the Amiri font, a 2011 naskh script designed by Dr. Khaled Hosny for typesetting body text.

-In 1924 they published the iconic 1342 Cairo text, or King Fu'ad Quran—the first printed edition of the Quran to be accepted by an Islamic authority: Al-Azhar Mosque.
-A large number of pre-1924 Qurans were destroyed by dumping them in the River Nile.
+In 1924 it published the iconic 1342 Cairo text, or King Fu'ad Quran – the first printed edition of the Quran to be accepted by an Islamic authority, Al-Azhar Mosque.
+A large number of pre-1924 Qurans were destroyed by dumping them in the Nile.

 On August 13, 1956, Gamal Abdel Nasser passed Law 312 of 1956 ordering the establishment of the Amiria Press Authority under the jurisdiction of the Ministry of Trade & Industry.
 The first meeting of its administration – headed by the Ministry of Trade and Industry's administrator at the time, Aziz Sedky – was held on September 1, 1956.
 The ministry later decided to build a new 35,000 m2 building for the Amiria Press Authority and equip it with state-of-the-art printing technology to spread its messages.

-The Amiria Press Authority officially began operations at its new location on July 28, 1973 during the Sadat administration under Ibrahim Salem Muhammadin, Minister of Trade and Industry at the time.
+The Amiria Press Authority officially began operations at its new location on July 28, 1973, during the Sadat administration under Ibrahim Salem Muhammadin, Minister of Trade and Industry at the time.